 Pharmacists.ca, the official website of CPhA, provides information on health issues.
 The information is not a substitute for the advice of a pharmacist or physician.
-The user of this site should consult their pharmacist or physician for specific information on personal health matters.
+Users of this site should consult their pharmacist or physician for specific information on personal health matters.

 CPhA does not endorse any organization, product or therapy.